-The modified section of Spanish 1010 includes the following course learning objectives, which focus on three modalities of language: interpretive, interpersonal, and presentational, embedded into a cultural component:
+The modified section of Spanish 1020 includes the following course learning objectives, which focus on three modalities of language: interpretive, interpersonal, and presentational, embedded into a cultural component:

-- Interpretive: Students will be able to comprehend basic authentic texts (in both written and spoken form) in the present tense of the Spanish language.
-They will be able to identify main ideas related to daily course themes and topics. - Interpersonal: Students will interact with one another (in both spoken and written form) to exchange basic, everyday information in the present tense of the Spanish language. - Presentational: Students will present information and ideas (in both spoken and written form) in the present tense of the Spanish language.
+- Interpretive: Students will be able to comprehend basic authentic texts (in both written and spoken form) in the present and past tenses of the Spanish language.
+They will be able to identify main ideas related to daily course themes and topics. - Interpersonal: Students will interact with one another (in both spoken and written form) to exchange basic, everyday information in the present and past tenses of the Spanish language. - Presentational: Students will present information and ideas (in both spoken and written form) in the present and past tenses of the Spanish language.
 This information will be related to daily course themes and topics. - Cultural: Students will acquire basic knowledge regarding different Spanish-speaking cultures and compare that to their experience in their own respective cultures.
-This will be done in the present tense of the Spanish language as well as English, when appropriate.
+This will be done in the present and past tenses of the Spanish language as well as English, when appropriate.